tjfitzg/mean-contactlist/README.md

 — Edit:

-Heroku mean-contactlist demo app forked and modified to implement modular design services,controllers, in different file then app.js
+Heroku mean-contactlist demo app forked and modified to implement modular design

+The services and controllers are all in separate files.
+Modifications to the code was necesarry to modularize

 — endEdit
 # mean-contactlist